davide-colombo/davide-colombo/README.md

-My name is Davide and I'm writing a journey about life called "Hidden in plain sight" (here).
+My name is **Davide** and I'm writing a _journey about life_ called ["Hidden in plain sight"](https://github.com/davide-colombo/Hidden-in-Plain-Sight).

-Who am I?
+During the last 25 years I learned a lot about myself and others, and I think I have something to offer to significantly help other people along their journey.

+## About my Journey

-I can describe my journey as two parts: the first part was centered around my body, the second and actual part is centered around my mind.
+I can describe my journey as two parts:

+- The first part was mainly centered about getting to know my body;
+- The second and actual part is centered around getting to know my mind.

-## First part of the Journey: the body
+## First part: the body

 Since I was able to move my feet on the ground I fell in love with sports.